GoncaloFelicio/Practice-Data-Tasks/Employee-Analysis/Instructions.md

 # Assessment for Data Engineer Task
 ## Purpose

-This test is designed to showcase your understanding of databases and data processing, together with your aptitude in a python.
+This test is designed to showcase your understanding of databases and data processing, together with your aptitude in python.

 ## Prerequisites